AJMartel/mimikittenz/README.md

 `[mimikittenz.MemProcInspector]::InspectManyProcs("iexplore","chrome","firefox")`
 # Contributions

-I'd love to see the list of regex's and target processe's grow in order to build a comprehensive post-exploitaiton hit list.
+I'd love to see the list of regex's and target processes grow in order to build a comprehensive post-exploitation hit list.